haohua13/fairface-pseudo-balancing/README.md

   <img src="https://github.com/user-attachments/assets/cddab897-482d-40c3-a6af-84294743948b" alt="fair-face-dataset" width="20%"/>
 </div>

 We use a ResNet18-based CNN, pre-trained on the [Kaggle gender classification dataset](https://github.com/ndb796/Face-Gender-Classification-PyTorch).
-The pretrained models are found in classification_model.pth (
+The pretrained model's weights are found in classification_model.pth

 ---